itIsBrando/GBemu/README.md

  - Full mobile support

 ## Emulation Features
- - Support for MBCs 1-5
+ - Support for MBCs 1-5 & 7
- - Partial audio support (channels 1 & 2)
  - Saving and loading .sav files and savestates.
  - Saving in browser with [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
- - Palette customization
+ - Palette customization (DMG) & Color Correction (GBC)
+ - Graphical upscaling
+ - Partial audio support (channels 1 & 2)
  - Keyboard, touch, and controller support
  - GBC double speed mode
- - Support for the rumble pack
+ - Support for the rumble pack & Accelerometer on supported devices
  - Debugger and disassembler

- *note* most games work but may have graphical glitches in GBC mode.

  ## Future Plans
- - Gyroscope support
- - OAM/BG priority
  - Link Cable
+ - MBC 6
  - Multi-cart memory controllers

+## Color Correction Modes
+In order to account for modern screens, there are a few different color modes described below:
+### Prescaled
+Linearly scales the intensity of colors.
+Often causes games to be oversaturated.

+### Desaturate
+Desaturates colors, probably looks the best of all options.

+### Gamma
+This is a gamma filter coupled with accurate color balancing.
+@todo needs more investigation

+## Rumble pack & Accelerometer
+Both futures are supported on devices that support them.
+If your device supports the Vibration API, then games supporting rumble pack will automatically vibrate.
+This feature can usually be disabled within the game itself.

+When starting a game with MBC7, a prompt will appear informing you whether your device supports access to/presence of an accelerometer.
+No calibration is necessary as the game will do so by default.